darold/pgbadger/README.md

                 each process will terminate when the parser reach the end offset of its chunk
-                each process write stats into a binary temporary file wait for all children has terminated
-        All binary temporary files generated will then be read and loaded into memory to build the html output.
+                each process write stats into a binary temporary file wait for all children processes to terminate All binary temporary files generated will then be read and loaded into memory to build the html output.